Chokyotager/NotYetAnotherNightshade/README.md

 NYAN has been tested on two separate Ubuntu 22.04.1 LTS (GNU/Linux 5.15.0-58-generic x86_64) systems.
 It theoretically should work for any environment so long as all package requirements are fulfilled.

 Installation should take under ten minutes in most cases.

+## Practical demonstration!
+There is an IPython Notebook that you can open using Jupyter and/or other notebooks (not tested) named `NYAN_demo.ipynb`.
+It contains steps on how to download the data, train it, and then potentiate molecules.

+Thank you very much to the (currently) anonymous reviewer for suggesting this!

 ## Usage